Have Questions?

 607-722-8987 x232

-Fairview Recovery Services Inc is 19.8 miles from Susquehanna, PA
+Fairview Recovery Services Inc is 19.8 miles from Susquehanna, Pennsylvania

 Fairview Recovery Services Inc is committed to assisting anyone with an alcohol or drug abuse disorder in the local community find full recovery.
 It offers several services - such as outpatient substance abuse treatment services, inpatient rehabs, detoxification facilities, short term drug rehab facilities, long term drug rehab facilities and others - in keeping with its philosophy of the recovery treatment and rehab modalities that work in recovery.
 This drug and alcohol rehab program also believes that people need individual treatment to be able to stop abusing drugs and alcohol.